'Vax & Scratch' lottery scheme aims to up New York COVID-19 shots

-The "Vax & Scratch" program provides free state lottery scratch-off tickets to New Yorkers age 18 and older who get a first dose of the Moderna (MRNA.O) or Pfizer/BioNTech (PFE.N), shot or the single-dose Johnson & Johnson (JNJ.N) vaccine from May 24 to May 28.
+The “Vax & Scratch” program provides free state lottery scratch-off tickets to New Yorkers age 18 and older who get a first dose of the Moderna or Pfizer/BioNTech shot or the single-dose Johnson & Johnson vaccine from May 24 to May 28.

 “As vaccination rates slow across the state, we’re going to have to get creative to put even more shots in arms,” Cuomo said in a statement.
 “The more New Yorkers we get vaccinated, the faster we can return to a new normal.”